robin7331/peak-userland/README.md

 new Vue({

-   ready: function() {
+   ready() {

-      const userland = peak.modules.peakUserland; // grab a reference to the userland module userland.bind('clear', this.clearUI);       // 'bind' this.clearUI to the defined method definition.
+      const userland = peak.modules.peakUserland // grab a reference to the userland module userland.bind('clear', this.clearUI)       // 'bind' this.clearUI to the defined method definition.
 This method can now be called from native.

+      // After binding a method, you could also access it through: userland.clear()

    },

    methods: {

-      clearUI: function() {
+      clearUI() {
-         this.result = '';
+         this.result = ''
-         this.steps = [];
+         this.steps = []
          ...
-         this.peak.info("results cleared!");     // You can always access the logger via this.peak.info or this.peak.error (or this.peak.logger)
+         this.peak.info("results cleared!")     // You can always access the logger via this.peak.info or this.peak.error (or this.peak.logger)
       }
    }
-});
+})

 ```

+## Call native methods ##